michaelszymczak/jekyll-sandbox/app/_drafts/2017-04-27-rediscovering-tdd-green.md

 }
 ```

-Having implemented calculating top left and top right y coordinate of the letters, I can now delegate this to the newly implemented class.
+Having implemented calculating top left and top right y coordinate of the letters, I can now delegate this responsibility to the newly implemented class.

 ```java
 public class Diamond {